 Day 4: Monteverde

 Arise early and walk tree-top pathways or enjoy a thrilling zipline tour soaring through trees and clouds while admiring hummingbirds and the vibrant plumage of the revered Quetzal bird.
 Monteverde or ‘Green Mountain’ is home to approximately 3000 plant species, 100 mammal species, 400 different birds, and 161 species of reptiles and amphibians!
 All of Costa Rica’s wildcat species reside here including the margay, ocelot, jaguar, puma, and oncilla.
 There are 3 primate species including the white-faced capuchin monkey so don’t forget your camera!
+This guided nature tour of Monteverde will help you spot, identify and learn about this incredible region.

 Day 5: Manuel Antonio